AliRazaSaqib/AliRazaSaqib/README.md

 ## I'm a Frontend Developer!!

-- 🌱 I’m currently learning JavaScript 🤣
+- 🌱 I’m currently learning JavaScript :simple_smile:🤣:simple_smile:
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to learn new things like new technologies and new programming languages